 The health insurance Marketplace will compare your income estimates against records at the Internal Revenue Service, Social Security Administration and other sources.
 If your estimate and official records don’t match, or aren’t sufficiently close, but you meet all other eligibility requirements, you might be asked to provide documentation to support your income projections.

 In HealthCare.gov states, if the income amount shown on that official record is more than 50% or $12,000 (whichever is greater) higher than the amount you put on your application, you might receive a data match inconsistency notice from the Marketplace and you’ll need to provide more documentation.

 If you don’t have that documentation handy, the Marketplace will provide subsidies for up to 90 days while you gather and submit your documentation for verification.
+If you need an extension, the Marketplace will grant you an automatic 60 day extension to gather documentation confirming income.
 It is very important that you provide any documentation requested by the Marketplace in a timely manner; if you don’t your subsidies might be reduced or terminated.

 Keep in mind that if you estimate your income incorrectly and end up claiming more help than you are eligible for, you may have to pay back some or all of the premium tax credit you received.
 If you over-estimate your income and end up claiming less help than you are entitled to, the difference will be refunded to you when you file your income taxes the following year.